 Let me read the letter.

-As uh at your request, I am submitting my resignation.
+At your request, I am submitting my resignation.

-Since the day I was honored to be sworn in as the attorney general of the United States, I came to work at the Department of Justice every day, determined to do my duty, serve my country.
+Since the day I was honored to be sworn in as the Attorney General of the United States, I came to work at the Department of Justice every day, determined to do my duty, serve my country.

-I have done so to the best of my ability, working to support the fundamental legal processes that uh are the foundation of justice.
+I have done so to the best of my ability, working to support the fundamental legal processes that are the foundation of justice.

-The team we assembled embraced your directive to be a law and order department of justice.
+The team we assembled embraced your directive to be a law and order Department of Justice.

 We prosecuted the largest number of violent offenders, firearm defendants in our country's history.